modanhan/bullethellx-modding/docs/workflow.md

 ## Enabling Local Mods

-- Open the in-game Settings menu.
+- Open the in-game *Settings* menu.

-- Ensure Local Mods are enabled.
+- Ensure *Local Mods* are enabled.

 - (Optional) Disable Steam Workshop mods while developing, so they don’t interfere with your work.

 ## Publishing Your Mod

-Once your mod is ready:
+Once your mod is ready, simply use the in-game uploader!

-- Use `steamcmd` to upload your mod.
-(In-game uploading is currently in development.)

-- After publishing, players can subscribe to your mod on the Steam Workshop and enjoy it directly in their game.
+After publishing, players can subscribe to your mod on the Steam Workshop and enjoy it directly in their game.